-The planned activity programme provides residents with a variety of individual and group activities and maintains their links with the community.
+The planned activity programme provides residents with a variety of individual and group activities that they may choose to participate in.
+Community links are maintained with residents going to external events and with community groups visiting.

-Medicines are safely managed and administered by staff who are competent to do so.
+Safe medicine management systems are in place.
+Medicines are administered by staff who are competent to do so.

-The food service meets the nutritional needs of the residents with special needs catered for.
-Food is safely managed.
-Residents verified satisfaction with meals.
+The food service meets the nutritional needs of the residents with special needs and personal preferences catered for.
+Safe food handling processes are implemented.
+Residents informed they enjoy the meals and that there are adequate options.